-Many patients with a spine condition in the lumbar spine (lower back) may experience leg pain that originates in the hip/buttock area and extends down the leg and into the foot.
-This is a common symptom of many lower back conditions, such as spinal stenosis, bulging disc and sciatica pain.
+Many patients with a spine condition in the lumbar (lower) spine may experience leg pain that originates in the hips and buttocks and extends down the leg and into the foot.
+This is a common symptom of many lower spine conditions like a herniated disc or spinal arthritis.

-Associating leg pain with back conditions may not be your first instinct, but because of the way our central nervous system works, the two are often connected in more ways than one.
-In order to best understand the possible connection between leg pain and the spine, it is valuable to better understand the anatomy of spine and the surrounding central nervous system.
+Associating leg pain with a condition in the lower back may not be your first instinct, but because of the way our central nervous system works they can be related.
+In order to best understand the possible connection between leg pain and the spine, it is helpful to better understand the anatomy of spine and the surrounding central nervous system.

 Possible causes of leg pain

-The first cause of leg pain is injury to the leg itself.
+Often, leg pain is caused by injury to the leg itself.
 Trauma, infection and other ailments can cause patients to experience severe pain that is not directly related to the spine.
 However, there are a number of spinal conditions that can cause leg pain as well.
 A few of these include:

-- Facet disease — As the cartilage that surrounds the fact joint deteriorates, patients may develop other conditions, such as bone spurs, that may irritate or compress the spinal cord or surrounding nerve roots.
+- Facet disease.
+As the cartilage that surrounds the fact joint deteriorates, patients may develop related conditions, such as enlarged ligaments, which may irritate or compress the spinal cord or surrounding nerve roots.

-- Sciatica — Any compression or irritation of the sciatic nerve is referred to as sciatica.
+- Sciatica.
+Symptoms related to compression or irritation of the sciatic nerve is referred to as sciatica.

 If you are experiencing leg pain that is radiating from your lower back to your leg, you should consult your physician to determine the source of your pain.
-If you are diagnosed with a spine condition, your physician can help you find a treatment option based on the location and severity of your condition.
+Leg pain related to a spine condition can often be treated with a course of conservative options like medication, physical therapy or spinal injections.

 Treatment for leg pain caused by a spine condition

-If you have been diagnosed with a spine condition that is causing you to experience radiating pain down your leg and buttock, you may be recommended to under spine surgery to treat your condition.
+If you have been diagnosed with a spine condition that is causing you to experience radiating pain down your leg and weeks and months of conservative treatment have not brought relief, you may be recommended to undergo spine surgery to treat your condition.
 We encourage you to research all of your surgical treatment options before deciding on the right procedure for your needs.